VoronDesign/VoronUsers/printer_mods/DaGrooch13/Tophat_Exhaust_Filter/README.md

 ```
 SET_FAN_SPEED fan=exhaust_fan SPEED=0.3
 ```
 Running the fan at 30% speed during a print has lead to a dramatic decrease in ABS fumes and pretty much made them unoticible.
 I also run the fan at 100% speed at the end of a print to fully exhaust the print chamber.
+Adding foam tape to seal up any gaps between panels and the tophat will also greatly increase the reduction of fumes.